valeriocarruba/Machine-learning-classification-of-new-asteroid-families-members/README.md

 # Machine-learning-classification-of-new-asteroid-families-members
 Repository for the codes necessary to identify new members of asteroid families.
 Algorthms for the ExtraTree.
 KNN, XGBoost and Adaboost methods are provided with this repository.
-Mode details on the theory behind these methods are available in Carruba et al. (2020), MNRAS, ... .

 The first steps to set up the models are described below.

 1) As a first step, create the proper element files for the asteroid region of interest with the codes in the ZONE_SELECTION directory.
 Read the Readme